thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 body.rename(&subst);
 ```

+Each of our free variables becomes an `Access` of our env.
+Surprisingly, those accesses are offset by one.
+We need that offset because our `env` is also our closure.
+Its first field is the reference to our top level function.
+Our free variables only start appearing at index one and onwards.

-The order here is important, we need the `i + 1` used to access `env` to sync up with the order we use to construct our closure.
+The order of accesses is important.
+We need the index used to access `env` to sync up with the order of variables we use to construct our closure.
-Fortunately, `free_vars` is a `BTreeSet` which takes cares of keeping a consistent order for us.
+Fortunately, `free_vars` is a `BTreeSet` which keeps a consistent order for us.
 While creating `subst`, we modify `body` wrapping it in locals during iteration.
-This serves to perform our env accesses once at the start of our body rather than multiple times throughout.
+These locals perform our env accesses once at the start of our body rather than multiple times throughout.

 Rather than translating our closure body `x * y + a` into `x * env.y + env.a`, it becomes: